 The Vision Grows

-Inspired by the success of last year’s seed exchange, the organizers at the Joyful Journey Hot Springs and Conference center expanded the this year’s 7th Annual SLV Seed Exchange to include speakers and other tidbits designed to entice attendees to hang out and enjoy all the amenities that they, and the event, have too offer.
+Inspired by the success of last year’s seed exchange, the organizers at the Joyful Journey Hot Springs and Conference center expanded the 7th Annual SLV Seed Exchange to include speakers and other tidbits designed to entice attendees to hang out and enjoy all the amenities that they, and the event, have too offer.
 I’ve got several types of fresh garden seeds: Peas, 5 kinds of Lettuce, Chives, and some flower seeds.
 I also have gobs of my brand new, professional-looking photo cards and will be there to share gardening information and experiences.